notshi/dquery/dquery.md

 ## Order by

 This sorts the resulting data in ascending or descending order.
+Column numbers can be used instead of column names, as well as a combination of numbers and names.

 Multiple column names are separated by a comma `,`.

 The default order is in ascending order (low to high).